Codecademy/docs/content/javascript/concepts/bitwise-operators/bitwise-operators.md

 ---
-Title: 'Bitwise Operators'
+Title: "Bitwise Operators"
-Description: 'Bitwise operators in JavaScript operate on 32-bit operands.
+Description: "Bitwise operators in JavaScript operate on 32-bit operands.
 Internally, JavaScript converts 64-bit floating point numbers into 32-bit signed integers before performing the operation, it then converts back to 64-bit numbers to return the result.
-JavaScript uses the following bitwise operators: &, |, ^, ~, <<, >>, >>>.'
+JavaScript uses the following bitwise operators: &, |, ^, ~, <<, >>, >>>."
 Subjects:
-  - 'Web Development'
+  - "Web Development"
-  - 'Computer Science'
+  - "Computer Science"
 Tags:
-  - 'Operators'
+  - "Operators"
 CatalogContent:
-  - 'introduction-to-javascript'
+  - "introduction-to-javascript"
-  - 'paths/create-a-back-end-app-with-javascript'
+  - "paths/create-a-back-end-app-with-javascript"
 ---

 Bitwise operators in JavaScript operate on 32-bit operands.
 Internally, JavaScript converts 64-bit floating point numbers into 32-bit signed integers before performing the operation, it then converts back to 64-bit numbers to return the result.